 - STATION, located in Copenhagen, works to use student power to change the status quo, both for the students themselves and the world at large.
-They are continuously trialling new and exciting student-driven initiatives and events involving students from different educational backgrounds in collaboration with the civic, public and private sector.
+They are continuously trialing new and exciting student-driven initiatives and events involving students from different educational backgrounds in collaboration with the civic, public, and private sectors.

 - All the big university cities have a 'Studenterhus', Studenterhuset' or something with a similar name.
-These 'student houses' are volunteer-run student organisations offering a café/bar/concert venue that host a lot of social and student-related activities.
-You can either check out the events or sign up as volunteer at the following links:
+These 'student houses' are volunteer-run student organizations offering a café/bar/concert venue that hosts a lot of social and student-related activities.
+You can either check out the events or sign up as a volunteer at the following links: